yeatmanlab/roar-docs/docs/developer/tasks-variants/README.md

   A variant is a unique, immutable configuration of a task's parameters.
 It is identified by a variant ID, which acts like a DOI.
 Once created, it will always refer to the same parameter set.

+* **Variant Status**: `dev`, `published`, or `deprecated`

+  A variant can be in one of three states: `dev`, `published`, or `deprecated`.
+The `dev` state indicates that the variant is in development and is not yet ready for production use.
+The `published` state indicates that the variant is ready for production use and is available for use in assessments.
+The `deprecated` state indicates that the variant is no longer recommended for use in assessments but is preserved for historical reproducibility or auditability.

 * **Task Spec**: `{ variant_id, task_version }` — uniquely defines runtime behavior

   A Task Spec is the pair `{ variant_id, task_version }`.
 This combination fully determines the behavior of a task run, including default parameters, logic, and scoring.
 It is important to realize that the variant_id is not tied to any specific task version.
 The same variant_id may be used with different task versions, and it is the combination of variant_id and task_version — the Task Spec — that determines the full behavior of a task run.